Branches

 Dasel includes the concept of branches. `branch` allows you to perform one or more sub queries, with each query output as a separate document.

-When we don't branch, notice how the result is an array containing numbers.
+When we don't branch, the result is an array containing the items.

 $ cat numbers.json | dasel -i json 'numbers'